Wish You Were Here (Pink Floyd album): Release

-Reception
+Critical reception and legacy

 Wish You Were Here initially received mixed reviews.
 Ben Edmonds wrote in Rolling Stone that the band's "lackadaisical demeanor" leaves the subject of Barrett "unrealised; they give such a matter-of-fact reading of the goddamn thing that they might as well be singing about Roger Waters's brother-in-law getting a parking ticket".
 Edmonds concluded the band is "devoid" of the "sincere passion for their 'art that contemporary space rock acts purportedly have.
 Melody Makers reviewer wrote: "From whichever direction one approaches Wish You Were Here, it still sounds unconvincing in its ponderous sincerity and displays a critical lack of imagination in all departments."

 In The Village Voice, Robert Christgau wrote: "The music is not only simple and attractive, with the synthesizer used mostly for texture and the guitar breaks for comment, but it actually achieves some of the symphonic dignity (and cross-referencing) that The Dark Side of the Moon simulated so ponderously."
-Years later, he wrote that Wish You Were Here was his favourite Pink Floyd: "It has soul [...]
+Years later, he wrote that Wish You Were Here was his favourite Pink Floyd album: "It has soul [...]
 It's Roger Waters's lament for Syd, not my idea of a tragic hero but as long as he's Roger's that doesn't matter."

 Paul Stump, in his 1997 History of Progressive Rock, argued that critical disappointment with Wish You Were Here was likely inevitable due to the monumental expectations of what "was (at the time) the most eagerly anticipated rock album ever released.
 Even the announcement of its issue date was headline news.
 These hosannas were grounded on no more than the fact that it was simply the Floyd's follow-up to [The] Dark Side of the Moon, which represented, for many, the acme of the genre to date."
 He was critical of the dominance of synthesiser textures, saying it often made Wish You Were Here sound like a showcase for Wright's new equipment.